yanitsa-m/ds_twitter_sentiment/README.md

 # Perform sentiment analysis on tweets

+Part of the Data Manipulation at Scale: Systems and Algorithms course by University of Washington on Coursera.

 The assignment has 2 parts:

 1. Save a stream of tweets into SQLite database & JSON file